slezier/SimpleFunctionalTest/README.md

         public  AccountHolderWithdrawCashAlternateCases accountHolderWithdrawCashAlternateCases = new AccountHolderWithdrawCashAlternateCases();
         ...

-The related use cases don't need to declare the SimpleFunctionalTest JUnit runner; all public fields of an use case will be ran as an related use case.
+The related use cases don't need to declare the SimpleFunctionalTest JUnit runner; all public fields of an use case will be run as an related use case.

 ![Related use cases](./images/step3.png "Related use cases")

-Then you will need to share fixtures between use cases.
+At this step, you will need to share fixtures between use cases.

 Instead share fixtures with inheritance, you can aggregates fixture as public method into _fixtures helper class_.